Software Vendor Selection: Criteria, Evaluation, and Process

 Now, let’s talk about concrete criteria for choosing a software development vendor.
 What should you look for in your ideal development partner?

-The most important criteria to look for in a vendor
+The most important criteria to look for in a tech vendor

 Let’s review all the green and red flags you should look for when selecting an IT outsourcing vendor.